great-expectations/great_expectations/docs/guides/rule_based_profilers/how-to-create-a-new-expectation-suite-using-rule-based-profilers.md

 Finally, you would use an ExpectationConfigurationBuilder to actually build your `expect_table_row_count_to_be_between` expectation, where the Domain is the Domain returned by your TableDomainBuilder (your entire table), and the `min_value` and `max_value` are Parameters returned by your NumericMetricRangeMultiBatchParameterBuilder.
 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L33-L41
 ```
+You can see here that we use a special `$` syntax to reference `variables` and `parameters` that have been previously defined in our config.
+You can see a more thorough description of this syntax in the  docstring for [`ParameterContainer` here](https://github.com/great-expectations/great_expectations/blob/develop/great_expectations/rule_based_profiler/parameter_builder/parameter_container.py).

 When we put it all together, here is what our config with our single `row_count_rule` looks like:
 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L10-L41